bradcypert/sandalwood/content/blog/writing-a-b+-tree-in-zig.md

 ### B+ Tree vs B-Tree: The Key Differences

-If your familiar with your fundamental DS&A's, you may be thinking that the "+" is actually a typo and should be "-".
+If you're familiar with your fundamental DS&A's, you may be thinking that the "+" is actually a typo and should be "-".
 There is no typo and we're indeed talking about a B+ Tree (B Plus Tree) and not a B-Tree.
 While both are balanced trees, B+ Trees have some crucial advantages for database applications:

 | Feature | B-Tree | B+ Tree |
 |---------|--------|---------|